sami2020pro/silicium-app/README.md

 # How to download the app :question:
 You can use `bin` folder in **GitHub** or use **Telegram Channel** for download.

+# How to build app :question:

 # Contributing

+# Issues